-The Applicant requests a change to the current definition for wine contained in Standard 4.1.1 - Wine Production Requirements (Australia only), which restricts the source of products to those from 'fresh' grapes.
-The requested change is to align the definition with that of the joint wine standard, Standard 2.7.4 - Wine and Wine Product.
+The Applicant requests a change to the current definition for wine contained in Standard 4.1.1 that restricts the source of products to those from 'fresh' grapes.
+The requested change is to align the definition with that of the joint wine standard, Standard 2.7.4.